reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 There's more that could be done to add more type safety if we wanted (like trying to constrain which possible action types can be passed to `dispatch`), but this gives us a reasonable "80% solution" without too much extra effort.

-Hopefully you now have a solid understand of how Redux Toolkit looks in a real world application.
+Hopefully you now have a solid understanding of how Redux Toolkit looks in a real world application.

 Let's wrap this up with one more look at the complete source code and the running app: